 All applicants are required to describe how the proposed project or proposal will advance the objectives of the Fund.
 Specifically, RFP applicants should clearly explain how the proposed project will significantly advance Restoration efforts.
 Restoration efforts are those that advance one or more of the following:

 Examples of restoration efforts include: (See Regional Communities Resilience Framework, RCRF)

-NOTE: Before beginning the newly revised application, click here to review important funding criteria and Regional Communities Resilience Framework (RCRF) information.
+Click here to review important funding criteria and Regional Communities Resilience Framework (RCRF) information.
 Proposals must align with one or more Restoration objectives to be considered for funding.
 Proposals should also include as much detail as possible in the budget and make sure to demonstrate significant collaboration to be considered.